pfh/topconfects/index.md

 **Rank by an effect size that is meaningful.** Once we stop thinking in terms of zero vs non-zero effect and start thinking about effect size, the limitations of a linear or log-linear model become apparent.
 Topconfects therefore includes a variety of non-linear effect sizes.

-* Examining the interaction of two factors, and a log-linear model allows testing of odds ratios.
+* Examining the interaction of two factors, a log-linear model allows testing of odds ratios.
 However this will give a large effect size when, say, a proportion shifts from 0.01% to 0.1%.
 We may instead be interested in the difference of proportions, to avoid looking at such small shifts.
 Topconfects provides `effect_shift_log2` for this.

 * In an ANOVA test, we need to test multiple coefficients, and we may want to treat each group equally rather than nominating a control group.
 Topconfects provides `effect_sd` for this, where the effect size is the standard deviation of a set of coefficients.